jkunimune/Djastiz/README.md

 - `aus` draws an equality between two noun phrases without really changing the meaning of the sentence.
 It is especially useful for sharing names (e.g. `abosh aus pi Esteban id`).
 - `jap` identifies a specific element of a _set_ (a set is just a noun phrase that describes a group of things).

-For fastener constructions that are too common to warrant even a fastener, there are the simplest modifiers: _articles_.
+For fastener constructions that are too common to warrant even a fastener, there are the simplest modifiers: articles.
 Articles are unique one-word modifiers that replace common `shos` constructions, manipulate sets, and other nifty things like that.
 Articles always take precedence over fasteners, so using fasteners together with articles is not ambiguous.
 There are nine articles.
 - `zut` describes an instance of a noun phrase near or associated with the speaker.
 - `eik` describes an instance of a noun phrase near or associated with the listener.
 - `puk` describes an instance of a noun phrase neither near or associated with the speaker nor the listener.